mindis/snowplow.github.com/services/analytics.md

 ---
 layout: section
 category: services
-title: Analytics Projects
+title: Web and event analytics
-weight: 2
+weight: 4
 ---

-# Analytics Projects
+# Web and event analytics

 We help you use your customer, catalogue and web analytics data to drive platform development and marketing decisions.